xkema/xkema.github.io/_drafts/2020-07-31-an-incoming-draft-post.md

 ---
-layout: post
-title: An Incoming Draft Post!
+title: An incoming draft post!
 excerpt: This is an expert for a shiny new future post.
-tags:
-  - draft
 ---

-Drafts are also listed on development environment.
+Drafts are listed on development environment.
 This is a draft post sample for future posts.